aragon/app-legacy/docs/index.md

   We are using APISIX as API Gateway.

 - [Feature Flags](./featureFlags.md)
-  Feature flags in the Aragon App allow developers to enable or disable certain features depending on the environment.
+  Feature flags in the cdDAO App allow developers to enable or disable certain features depending on the environment.

 - [Local Development with Linked ODS Library](./linkOdsLibrary.md) Discover how to test and develop the Aragon ODS library locally by creating a link to the `@aragon/ods` package.